 Our Exceptional Educators

-Mr. Blackmore teaches the Upper Elementary Two programme at CMS and is the school’s newest teacher.
-In teaching the school’s eldest students and preparing them for secondary school, he strives to instill in them accountability – personally, as peers and as community members.
-His students contribute to their learning environment and to the school community as a whole in a positive manner.
+Mr. Blackmore leads the Upper Elementary Two program at CMS.
+In teaching the school’s eldest students and preparing them for secondary school, he strives to instill in them accountability – personally, as peers, and as community members.
+His students contribute to their learning environment and to the school community as a whole.
 Mr. Blackmore says he chose CMS for its focus on the individual student.

 “I hope that I am successful in ensuring that my students are comfortable and confident in being themselves.
 It is my goal to create a learning environment that embraces individual differences amongst my students.”

 Mr. Blackmore began his teaching career in 2010 when he lived in Busan, South Korea.
 He first became involved within the CMS community in 2011 by volunteering as an Art Instructor.
 He completed his Bachelor of Education at Trent University in 2013.
 He holds a Bachelor of Arts from Western University and also has additional qualifications in Special Education.

 Miss.
 Bond is the CASA program assistant, and joined CMS for her first role as a Registered Early Childhood Educator.
 She has extensive experience working with children and has taught dance for more than a decade.
 She brings her positive attitude and her affinity for the arts to the youngest students in the school.
 Miss.
 Bond was first introduced to CMS when she was asked to choreograph a spring recital.
 She says she was immediately impressed by the students’ respect for one another, for their teachers, and for their community.